Velvox/mini-project-4/README.md

 ## Challanges
-* Troubleshooting in a pipeline and app is much more difficult but helped me learn best practices for the future.
+* Troubleshooting in a pipeline and app proved difficult, but it has helped me learn best practices for the future.
 * Learning to properly apply and sequence transformers in a pipeline for the use-case took quite a bit of time.
 * I spent a few hours troubleshooting the api, that was bugged due to a versionning issue from using the wrong environment. :(
+* Adding files to the AWS EC2 was suprisingly difficult, I ended up using filezilla for ease of use.

 ## Future Goals
 * Clean formatting for the API, maybe add more functionality / an HTML gui